tamanbodhi/CS-6910-A2/README.md

  ** The file does complete training with early stopping and saves the model which can be loaded using state_dict.**

-   2. train_part_b.py contain train file which takes a pretrained model from resnet and uses it to train the inaturalist dataset.
+   2. **train_part_b.py** contain train file which takes a pretrained model from resnet and uses it to train the inaturalist dataset.

    The confusion matrix is plotted nad accuracy printed.
 It can be tuned by changing optimizer, learning rate, batch size and drop out.
-   To run the file use command **python train_part_b.py --arguments The arguments used are --batch_size,de
+   To run the file use command
+         **python train_part_b.py --arguments
+         The arguments used are --batch_size,default=16,--optimizer ,default=sgd,help=optimizer for training last layer, options are sgd and adam --learning_rate, default=0.01,--epochs, default=5

   3. The inference.py file can be used to load the model that is saved after training part a (optionally done ), load the test data, evaluate and plot confusion matrix and a grid of predicted label of images.[ when traing if you are changing dense neurons make sure to change the netork config in CNN class.Its default is 1000] run it as **python inference.py** [ load cnn built by us with 1000 dense neurons, in case you are changing model, change the CNN definition of dense neurons ]